-Dr Wan Nur Ibtisam
+Dr Wan Nur Ibtisam Wan Ismail

-Wan Nur Ibtisam Wan Ismail is the Deputy Director of Higher Education Leadership Academy (AKEPT) Ministry of Higher Education Malaysia.
+Dr Wan Nur Ibtisam Wan Ismail is the Deputy Director of Higher Education Leadership Academy (AKEPT) Ministry of Higher Education Malaysia.
 She is responsible for positioning top talents and nurturing emerging talents for higher education leadership.
-She was the Under-Secretary of the Strategic Collaboration Division, Ministry of Women, Family and Community Development.
-She served as deputy director at the Public Service Department and principal assistant secretary at the Ministry of Human Resources.
+She was the Under-Secretary of the Strategic Collaboration Division, Ministry of Women, Family and Community Development, served as Deputy Director at the Public Service Department and Principal Assistant Secretary at the Ministry of Human Resources.

-In 2007, Wan Nur Ibtisam was selected as a Chevening Fellow for Course on Gender, Social Justice and Citizenship at University College London.
+In 2007, Dr Wan Nur Ibtisam was selected as a Chevening Fellow for Course on Gender, Social Justice and Citizenship at the University College London.
 She was also involved in the International Labour Organisation (ILO) Long-Term Fellowship Project in Labour and Employment Policy Administration in 2000 focusing on Youth Employment in East and South East Asia.

 She specifically hopes to reduce the high percentage of unemployment among disabled individuals in Malaysia and helps motivate other entrepreneurs to succeed.
 In the long term and based on their ability, CoffeeZone plans to franchise their mobile kiosks to beneficiaries for a sustainable source of income.

-Chief Executive Officer & Co-founder, Skolafund, Malaysia
+Co-founder and Chief Executive Officer Skolafund Malaysia

 Nurfarini garnered 18 years of startup experience including business development, training and coaching for SMEs as well as unemployed graduates through past employments such as Multimedia Development Corporation of Malaysia.
 She has received many awards including the Social Innovation Leadership Award by World CSR Congress, India, and others such as the Women Icons Malaysia by the Business Excellence and Research Group (BERG) Singapore.

 Jerryson Abraham Doss

-Co-founder, Viva Starfish Sdn Bhd, Malaysia
+Co-founder Viva Starfish Sdn Bhd, Malaysia

-Jerryson Abraham Doss is a philanthropist and co-founder of the Viva Starfish Project and CEO-Futurist for Viva City Global.
+Jerryson Abraham Doss is the Co-founder of the Viva Starfish Project and CEO-Futurist for Viva City Global.
 Viva City Global has been involved with the homeless and educating the underprivileged youths since 2011.
-He is also a motivational speaker and facilitator for various youth and entrepreneurial development programmes nationwide.
+He is a philanthropist, motivational speaker and facilitator for various youth and entrepreneurial development programmes nationwide.
 Since 1997, his work has involved rehab centres and integration programmes that helped create business opportunities.

 He holds a degree in accounting and finance from the University of Southern Queensland, Australia.